-Google offers several ways to select your report date ranges.
+Google Analytics offers several ways to select your report date ranges.
 By default the date range is set to the last 30 days worth of data (starting with yesterday and going back 30 days – the current day is excluded so as not to skew data).
 But in many case you will want to change that.
-Google gives you lots of choices.
+Google Analytics and Google Analytics 360 give you lots of choices.
 Maybe to the current day, the last week, the last 6 months…you get the point.
 Here are your options for selecting date ranges.

 1) Stick with the 30 day default.